-On February 28, 2014, PacifiCorp Energy (PacifiCorp) filed this application for subsequent (new) minor license-Exhibit E (Exhibit E) for the Wallowa Falls Hydroelectric Project (Project), Federal Energy Regulatory Commission (FERC or Commission) Project No. 308, on the East Fork Wallowa River, West Fork Wallowa River and Royal Purple Creek in Wallowa County, Oregon (Figure 1).
+On February 28, 2014, PacifiCorp Energy (PacifiCorp) filed an application for subsequent (new) minor license-Exhibit E (Exhibit E) for the Wallowa Falls Hydroelectric Project (Project), Federal Energy Regulatory Commission (FERC or Commission) Project No. 308, on the East Fork Wallowa River, West Fork Wallowa River and Royal Purple Creek in Wallowa County, Oregon (Figure 1).
+On February 10, 2015, PacifiCorp refiled an application for new minor license with modification to the proposed action for the Project.
 The current license will expire on February 28, 2016.
-The Project has a generation capacity of 1,100 kilowatts (kW) and currently produces an average of 7,000,000 kilowatt hours (kWh) annually.
+The Project has a rated generation capacity of 1,100 kilowatts (kW) and currently produces an average of 7,000,000 kilowatt hours (kWh) annually.
 The current Project boundary occupies 6 acres (2.4 hectares (ha)) of private land owned by PacifiCorp and 12 acres (4.9 ha) of federal land managed by the Wallowa-Whitman National Forest.